dmcgits/dmcgits.github.io/mds/ISE102/week5_notes.md

 Create a new project, in Visual Studio: **_MenuFighterFunction_**

-You can copy past in this basic version:
+You can [download a project](assets/week5/MenuFighterAddFunctions.zip) or just make one and paste in this code:
 ```cpp
 #include <iostream>
 using namespace std;